 Holistic Help for Health and Wellbeing

 To ensure that all people can find the right partners on their path to wellness, our providers offer a vast range of services.
 Our approach is grounded in the complex lived experience of individual people, so we work across a variety of therapies, modalities, specializations, and disciplines to account for your unique needs and affinities.
-From individual, couples, family, relationship, and group psychotherapy to medication management, nutritional counseling, acupuncture, yoga therapy, and wellness coaching, your journey at LynLake will be guided by expertise and compassion.
+From individual, couples, family, relationship, group, and ketamine assisted psychotherapy to medication management, nutritional counseling, acupuncture, yoga therapy, reiki, massage, and wellness coaching, your journey at LynLake will be guided by expertise and compassion.

 Our prescribers approach medication management holistically, working with individuals to examine whether medication is the right route to address specific symptoms or stressors.
 For that reason, medication management is often pursued in conjunction with broader therapy or counseling.
 Individuals who pursue medication management can be self-referred, or referred by a doctor, family member, or therapist.